ms-iot/content/en-US/Samples/CognitiveServices.md

   }
   {% endhighlight %}

-This function instantiates an instance of the Emotion API and attempts to open the URL passed as an argument (hopefully an image), scanning it for faces.
-It scans the faces it finds for emotions and returns the resulting Emotion objects.
+This function instantiates an instance of the Emotion API and attempts to open the URL passed as an argument (an image URL), scanning it for faces.
+It searches the faces it finds for emotions and returns the resulting Emotion objects.
 These contain detailed results, including the likelihood of each emotion and the bounding box of the face.
-See the [documentation](#) for more details.
+See the [documentation](https://www.microsoft.com/cognitive-services/en-us/emotion-api) for more details.

 4. Add in the button event handler code